jedisct1/libsodium-doc/advanced/xchacha20.md

 ## Notes

-The nonce is 64 bits long.
-In order to prevent nonce reuse, if a key is being reused, it is recommended to increment the previous nonce instead of generating a random nonce every time a new stream is required.
+Unlike plain ChaCha20, the nonce is 192 bits long, so that generating a random nonce for every message is safe.
+If the output of the PRNG is indistinguishable from random data, the probability for a collision to happen is negligible.

+XChaCha20 was implemented in Libsodium 1.0.12.